 Flowers and other forms of memorials and decorations may be placed in the sanctuary so long as they do not draw undue attention to themselves or detract from the Christian understanding of death and resurrection.

-It is the policy of Banner Elk Presbyterian Church that all money received, as memorials, will be directed into the General Fund.
+It is the policy of Banner Elk Presbyterian Church that all money received as memorials, will be directed into the Memorial Fund.
 A family may designate memorials to a specific project already in existence, or to a new project that has received Session approval.

-A columbarium is a place for the respectful storage of cinerary urns (i.e. urns holding a deceased’s cremated remains).
-The Dwelling Place is a Columbarium and Memorial Garden designed to provide a final resting place for the remains of members and friends who wish to be remembered as a part of The Banner Elk Presbyterian Church community of faith.
+The Dwelling Place is a Columbarium and Memorial Garden designed to provide a final resting place for the remains of members and friends who wish to be remembered as a part of the Banner Elk Presbyterian Church community of faith.
 Arrangements to use this area can be made through the church office.

 Columbarium Brochure